nervosnetwork/rfcs/rfcs/0030-ensure-index-less-than-length-in-since/0030-ensure-index-less-than-length-in-since.md

 The `since` field prevents the transaction from being mined before an absolute or relative time.

-When the `since` field uses epoch with fraction number as the unit, the `value` is an encoded rational number `E + I / L`.
+When the `since` field uses epoch with fraction number as the unit, the `value` is an encoded rational number `E I/L`.
 If it is a relative time, the rational number is used as it is.
-But when it is the absolute time, the special rule, **Absolute Epoch With Fraction Value Normalization** as mentioned in RFC17, requires normalizing the number to `E + 1 + 0 / 1` when `I` equals to or is larger than `L`.
+But when it is the absolute time, the special rule, **Absolute Epoch With Fraction Value Normalization** as mentioned in RFC17, requires normalizing the number to `E+1 0/1` when `I` equals to or is larger than `L`.
 This document suggests adding a new rule to verify that when `since` uses epoch as the unit, it must ensure that the index `I` is less than the length `L`.

 ## Specification

 This RFC adds a new verification requirement on the transaction `since` field.

-When an input `since` field is present, and the `metric_flag` is epoch (01), the `value` part is the encoded number `E + I / L`.
+When an input `since` field is present, and the `metric_flag` is epoch (01), the `value` part is the encoded number `E I/L`.
 No matter whether the relative flag is `relative` or `absolute`, the number is valid if and only if

 - `I` is less than `L`, or
 - `I` and `L` are both zero.